github/explore/topics/algolia/index.md

 url: https://www.algolia.com/
 wikipedia_url: https://en.wikipedia.org/wiki/Algolia
 ---
-Algolia is a hosted API for building search into web and mobile applications, with typo-tolerance, fully configurable relevance and tools for making great search experiences
+Algolia is a hosted API for building search into web and mobile applications, with typo-tolerance, fully configurable relevance and other tools for making great search experiences